Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 - depending of that, it was emitting the appropriate `VectorDiff`s.

 However, the old “value” wasn't removed from the buffer _immediately_ and not _every time_.
-In practice, it should not cause any problem —it was an optimisation after all— except if the items manipulated by the stream are “shallow clones”.
+In theory, it should not cause any problem —it was an optimisation after all— except if… the items manipulated by the stream are “shallow clones”.
 Shallow cloning a value won't copy the value entirely: we get a new value, but its state is synced with the original value.
 It happens with types such as: